 wrongfully arrested in Michigan due to false facial recognition match

-Last year, we watched as millions of Americans rose up - both on the streets and at the ballot box - to demand policing reform as part of the movement for Black lives.
-Now, it is time for Congressional leaders to look closely at policing tools that facilitate invasive and discriminatory policing – including facial recognition technology.
+As millions of Americans rise up - both on the streets and at the ballot box - to demand policing reform as part of the movement for Black lives, it is time for Congressional leaders to look closely at policing tools that facilitate discriminatory policing – including facial recognition technology.

-That’s why Congress needs to pass the “Facial Recognition and Biometric Technology Moratorium Act,” introduced by Senators Edward J. Markey (D-Mass.), Jeff Merkley (D-Ore.), Bernie Sanders (I-Vt.), Elizabeth Warren (D-Mass.), and Ron Wyden (D-Ore.), along with Representatives Pramila Jayapal (WA-07), Ayanna Pressley (MA-07) and Rashida Tlaib (MI-13), to stop government use of biometric technology, including facial recognition tools.
+That’s why Congress needs to pass the “Facial Recognition and Biometric Technology Moratorium Act,” introduced by Reps.
+Pramila Jayapal, Ayanna Pressley, Rashida Tlaib, and Yvette Clark as well as Senators Edward J. Markey and Jeff Merkley, to stop government use of biometric technology, including facial recognition tools.